wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 ### Developing a Modeling Strategy

-First, I had to address the question of how exactly to generate questions that the "user will get correct 80% of the time."
+First, I had to address the question of how exactly to generate questions that the user would get correct 85% of the time (actually, I misremembered the exact value and used an 80% threshold for the following experiment instead - but close enough).
 How could this be broken down into a data problem?

 My (naive) initial thought was to give the "correct" / "incorrect" (`1` or `0`) as my input (`X`) value, and have it produces two `Y` values: `operand_1` and `operand_2`.
 I could then give a fractional input value of `.8` as an input to represent an 80% chance of the question being correct, and get two operands that fit to this number as an output.